Quick Take

 Unlike other shark species, lemon sharks stay within an enclosed area.
 Therefore, scientists can figure out their diet easily, as they know exactly what fish will be found within each shark’s home range.
 For the most part, these sharks eat fish.
 They primarily feed at night, using their electroreceptors to locate prey.

 However, researchers have also observed lemon sharks eating crustaceans and similar animals.
 Sometimes, larger lemon sharks will prey on smaller lemon sharks.
 For this reason, smaller sharks often reside in shallower waters where larger sharks cannot be found.
-As sharks get larger, they travel into deeper waters, as the odds of predation are lower.
+As sharks get larger, they travel into deeper waters, where the odds of predation are lower.

 When conditions are favorable, lemon sharks are quite particular about what they eat.
 They show a strong preference for certain species and may even settle in an area due to an abundance of that species.
 Sharks typically only eat each other when other prey items are scarce.
 Usually, lemon sharks feed exclusively on fish that are slower and easier to catch.